microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 Azure Commercial: Get-AzEnvironment -Name AzureCloud -Verbose \| fl \* -Force\
-Azure Government: Get-AzEnvironment -Name AzureUSGovernment -Verbose \|
+Azure U.S. Government: Get-AzEnvironment -Name AzureUSGovernment -Verbose \|
 fl \* -Force

 For function keys to operate, you may need to press the **Fn** key on